Structuring 1031 Like-Kind Exchanges: New Final IRS Regulations Regarding "Real Property"

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will examine the impact of tax reform on like-kind exchanges under IRC Section 1031 with a particular focus on what now qualifies as "real property" under new regulations recently released by the IRS.
+This CLE course will examine the impact of tax reform on like-kind exchanges under IRC Section 1031 with a particular focus on what now qualifies as "real property" under new regulations recently released by the IRS.
 The panel will discuss the requirements for like-kind exchanges to qualify for tax-deferred treatment and provide best practices for structuring transactions to avoid adverse tax consequences after closing.

 - The framework of 1031 exchanges